South Dakota Court Records

 How Long Does a Felony Stay on Your Record in South Dakota?

-Felony records remain on an individual’s record even after death as there is no automatic expungement in South Dakota.
-A felony record may stay on an individual’s criminal or background checks record forever as long as there has been no motion for an expungement that was filed and approved.
+Felony records generally remain on an individual’s record even after death, as South Dakota has no automatic expungement.
+A felony record may stay on an individual’s criminal or background checks record forever as long as no motion for an expungement has been filed and approved.

 What is a Misdemeanor in South Dakota?